Syed Afzal Haider: Judgments

-On March 26, 2008 Syed Afzal Haider, who was law minister in the caretaker cabinet, took oath as judge of the Federal Shariat Court of Pakistan.
+On March 26, 2008, Syed Afzal Haider, took oath as judge of the Federal Shariat Court of Pakistan.
 In 2010, he gave an infamous verdict in Mian Abdur Razzaq Aamir v.
 Federal Government, holding sections of the Women's Protection Act of 2006 unconstitutional.
 The decision gave an expansive definition of the term "Hudood" in the Constitution, and asserted the Federal Shariat Court's "exclusive jurisdiction" over matters not just consisting of Hudood, but also "relating to" Hudood.
 This definition of Hudood includes Tazir as well.
 The advocates of the Women's Protection Act have argued that the judgment has dismantled the Act's legal reforms.

+Death

+He died on 18th of November 2022, at the age of 91.His funeral was led by Allama Muhammad Shafi Najfi at Imambargah Mohammadi Masjid, Gulberg lll, Lahore.